viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Go to your robot's page on the [Viam app](https://app.viam.com/).
 Navigate to the **Config** tab on your robot's page and select **Raw JSON** mode.

 Note: This example includes configuration for both the `rplidar` and `cartographer` modules, since both are required here.
+This example shows the configuration for "Localize only" with just an rplidar (no movement sensor).

 ```json
 {